adelekeogunsona/alx-system_engineering-devops/0x00-shell_basics/README.md

-Created a script that moves all files beginning with uppercase Created a script that deletes all files in the current working directory that ends with the character ~ Created a script that creates three directories on the same line
+Created a script that moves all files beginning with uppercase Created a script that deletes all files in the current working directory that ends with the character ~ Created a script that creates three directories on the same line Added a script that lists all the files and directories of the current directory separated by commas